simpleinjector/Documentation/source/aspnetintegration.rst

 .. container:: Note

     **NOTE**: Please note that when integrating Simple Injector in ASP.NET Core, you do **not** replace ASP.NET's built-in container, as advised by `the Microsoft documentation <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#replacing-the-default-services-container>`_.
 The practice with Simple Injector is to use Simple Injector to build up object graphs of your *application components* and let the built-in container build framework and third-party components, as shown in the previous code snippet.
-To understand the rational around this, please read `this article <https://simpleinjector.org/blog/2016/06/whats-wrong-with-the-asp-net-core-di-abstraction/>`_.
+To understand the rationale around this, please read `this article <https://simpleinjector.org/blog/2016/06/whats-wrong-with-the-asp-net-core-di-abstraction/>`_.

 .. _wiring-custom-middleware: